DanyilT/game-hub/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy`

+Deploys the app to GitHub Pages.

+This will build the app and publish it to the gh-pages branch, making it accessible at https://danyilt.github.io/game-hub.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**